 Yes, but.
 Not so fast.

-Banana peels are a good source of nutrients—as most kitchen scraps are—and that’s why they are all a welcome addition to our compost piles.
+Banana peels are a good source of nutrients—as most kitchen scraps are—and that’s why all these things are a welcome addition to our compost piles.

-Each decomposes in its own time, and together the variety of scraps provide an array of essential nutrients.
+Each decomposes in its own time, and together a variety of scraps provide an array of essential nutrients.

 But, there are no superstars in the compost pile: it takes a variety of once-living things to make good compost.
-And individual plant needs will determine what’s needed.
+And individual plants and the soil conditions will determine what’s needed.